nelsontran/chopin-liszt/README.md

 - `SERVER_NAME` is the domain name that the application will be served to.
 - `SECRET_KEY` is the key used to sign user session cookies.
 Keep this really secret.

 Save and run the script to deploy the application.
-This will install `chopin-liszt` to the specified deployment directory and configure the Apache server to run the application.
+This will install `lilytask` to the specified deployment directory and configure the Apache server to run the application.

 ```bash
 sudo bash deploy.sh